-Oxymetazoline hydrochloride is best stored at room temperature away from direct light and moisture.
-To prevent drug damage, you should not store oxymetazoline hydrochloride in the bathroom or the freezer.
-There may be different brands of oxymetazoline hydrochloride that may have different storage needs.
-It is important to always check the product package for instructions on storage, or ask your pharmacist.
+Store at room temperature, away from moisture and direct sunlight.
+To prevent drug damage, you should not store it in the bathroom or the freezer.
+There may be different brands of this drug that may have different storage needs.
+Therefore, it is important to always check the product package for instructions on storage, or ask your pharmacist.
 For safety, you should keep all medicines away from children and pets.

 Precautions & warnings

 What should I know before using oxymetazoline hydrochloride?

 Before using this drug, tell your doctor if you: